zerotier/terraform-provider-zerotier/README.md

 SDN switch, but across both local and wide area networks, connecting almost any kind of app or device.

-It does not distinquish between on-premise, cloud, desktop, or mobile devices.
+It does not distinguish between on-premise, cloud, desktop, or mobile devices.
 You can even ZeroTier-enable individual programs with the SDK socket interface.